leonardokl/tts/README.md

-# TTS - Text to speech
+# TTS-JS - Text to speech

 Synthetize text to speech using the browser speechSynthesis